Suhani-01/India-News-WEBAPP-UPDATED/README.md

 # 📰 India News Web App

-A news web application built using **React**, that fetches and displays the latest news from different categories using a news API.
+A news web application built using html,css and javascript that fetches and displays the latest news from different categories using a news API.

 ---